airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 .. _ONTO_CRIT_CURRENT_7:

 7. SHOULD comply to the `OBO Foundry Principles`_.
-This does not imply a preference
+This does not imply a preference.

 Comments on criteria: